Do you really need to buy wool hand carders for your fleece preparation?

 Wool cards are going to run you anywhere from $73-116.
 We’ll use the $90.
 Dog brushes will run you anywhere from $9-10 for a slicker, the round or oval brush with the bend wire teeth.

-The math here is easy, the dog brush is $9 and takes 8-12 times the passes to make the wool spinnable, which is $72-108 worth of results when compared to dog brushes.
+The math here is easy, the dog brush is $9 and takes 8-12 times the passes to make the wool spinnable, which is $72-108 worth of results when compared to the wool cards.

 The Joy Of Handspinning has a nice article on using wool cards, if you want to give them a shot!

-If you have dog brushes, easy wool and a ton of time! use them
+Dog brushes for easy wool and a ton of spare time!

 I actually have a few dog brushes that I bought for my Angora rabbits.
 The dog brushes were small enough to use on the rabbit for the occasional brushing to keep the fiber nice and prevent matting.